Hecter94/EndlessSky-PluginArchive/plugins.md

 There are also some bonus content if you have the midnight, mega freight, czartraks ships or navycampaign plugin.
 To access the bonus content, move the respective files from the bonus file to the data file.

-(Special thanks to 1010todd and yuyuko_saigyouji. from the Endless Sky discord server for letting me borrow some sprites)
+(Special thanks to 1010todd, yuyuko_saigyouji. and gefulltetaubenbrust from the Endless Sky discord server for letting me borrow some sprites)

 </blockquote>
 </details>